ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 The other exchange students didn't seem to appreciate P.P.
 Hero's large collection of educational DVDs, displayed on shelves rising behind his living room staircase.
-Brent made his way up the warm, carpeted steps, looking thoughtfully at the titles on the jewel cases.
-He hoped that Hero would appear and talk with him.
-Below, the other exchange students were making exaggerated conversation around portable hot pots, dipping squid, tofu, and cabbage into boiling water.
+Brent made his way up the sun-warmed, carpeted steps, looking thoughtfully at the titles on the jewel cases.
+He hoped that Hero would appear.
+Below, the exchange students were making exaggerated conversation around portable hot pots, dipping squid and cabbage into the boiling red water.

 At the top of the stairs Brent entered the kitchen, nodding politely at a group of older Rotarians.

-The smell of sulphur that pervaded the hills of Yamingshan above Taipei was stronger here, perhaps because the kitchen seemed to be dug into the hillside.
-Hero was standing by the refrigerator.
+Hero was washing a knife at the sink.

 "You have so many DVDs," said Brent.
 "How do you say 'DVD' in Mandarin?"